rpavilanis/FarMarRails/README.md

   - conform to Rails conventions on naming and inflection
   - by using `rails new .` you will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app

-**Your team shall submit a pull request once you are done with the baseline which shall be merged before moving onto implementing the requirements**
+**Your team shall submit a pull request with a link to your Trello board once you are done with the baseline which shall be merged before moving onto implementing the requirements**

 ## Requirements
 However far you and your partner get, the application should have, at a minimum, the following features: